EstherrrC/CodePath-Prework/README.md

 Here is a reminder on how to embed Loom videos on GitHub.
 Feel free to remove this reminder once you upload your README.

 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4) .

+Sorry, I have issues with Loom, so I recorded in Zoom.
+Please let me know what works for you to view my video.

 ## App Brainstorming (Step 4)